Job Tracker Extension Guide: Save Jobs and Tailor Resumes

 Saving jobs without reviewing them

 A tracker full of saved jobs can become clutter.
-Archive roles you do not plan to apply for.
+Review saved roles regularly and archive the ones you do not plan to pursue.

 Applying without analyzing the job

-If you skip analysis, you may miss the skills or keywords that should be visible in your resume.
+If you skip analysis, you may miss the skills, tools, or responsibilities that should be visible in your resume.

 Forgetting which resume you sent